mixdown/router/README.md

   };

   // This examples attaches route handlers to the object instance.
-  // In this case, the restfukl params are passed in a hash to the handler this.dogs = function(restParams) {
+  // In this case, the restful params are passed in a hash to the handler this.dogs = function(restParams) {
     var req = this.req;
     var res = this.res;